Governor Thomas Johnson High School: Students

-Thomas Johnson's graduation rate has been steadily rising over the past 12 years.
-In 2007 the school graduated 93.85%, the highest rate in the past 12 years and The school had a low of 84.91% in 1999.
+Thomas Johnson's graduation rate steadily rose throughout the late 1990s and early 2000s.
+In 2007, the school graduated 93.85%, the highest rate in the past 12 years.
+The school had a low of 84.91% in 1999.

-The school's population had been steadily rising over the years, but has been decreasing over the last 4 years due to the redistricting of some students to Oakdale High School.
+The school's population had been steadily rising over the years, but began decreasing in 2010 due to the redistricting of some students to Oakdale High School.

 Academies

 Governor Thomas Johnson High School is home to 2 "academies" for Frederick County Public Schools.

 The "Academy for the Fine Arts" has been at GTJHS since the late 1980s.
 AFA, as it is called, offers various college level classes pertaining to the arts for students in 10th, 11th, and 12th grade.

 The Naval Junior Reserve Officers' Training Corps was a new addition to GTJHS for the 2015–16 school year.
 The program had previously been held at Linganore High School.
 The NJROTC features an orienteering team, a rifle team, and a drill team.